zedapp/zed/app/manual/index.md

 What get instead is a bare bones, simple editor that focusses on what matters
 most: making you as productive at editing code and text as possible.
-To enable this, Zed has:
+To enable this, Caelum has:

 * Multiple cursors.
 Once mastered, you will never edit code the same way again.
 * Code completion based on symbols defined in your project, current file and snippets.
 * Efficient project navigation at various levels of granularity:
     * Files, quickly jump to the file you want
-    * Symbols, Zed indexes all symbols defined in your project and lets you quickly jump to the one you're interested in
+    * Symbols, Caelum indexes all symbols defined in your project and lets you quickly jump to the one you're interested in
 * (Vertical) split views, either 1, 2 or 3 vertical splits.
 * Auto-updating preview split for various languages (including markdown and